 Family lawyers all see behaviour like this on a weekly, if not a daily, basis.
 Our job is not to endorse, much less encourage, behaviour like that.
 It is to help our clients to move past the hurt and anger and make a decent future for themselves and their children.
 If they can remain on good terms with their former spouse, then so much the better.

 Most of my work involves negotiating financial settlements.
 So the bad behaviour I encounter most often involves hiding or moving assets.
 Clients are always advised at the start of financial negotiations that they will have to disclose all their assets.
 If they do that at an early stage by listing everything they have there is little work for either party’s solicitor to do, and costs are kept low.
-Even better if both parties listen to advice and agree a sensible settlement without unnecessary “point scoring” or recriminations.
+Even better if both parties listen to advice and agree on a sensible settlement without unnecessary “point scoring” or recriminations.

 But if one party tries to cover up their assets it can lead to hours of work trawling through paperwork to find out what has happened to missing funds, and that’s what bumps up the costs.